schoukah/drawing_with_code_using_p5.js/14_varying_placement/README.md

 ## Varying the placement of the triangle

 We can vary the placement of the triangle by replacing the three x and y coordinates with variables, assigning random values to the first set of coordinates, and adjusting the offset

+## Advanced activities

+If you've finished the other activities, try these challenges:

+- Prevent shapes from spilling off the edge of the canvas
+- Prevent shapes from overlapping